code4kunal/pf-analyzer/README.md

 ## Support

-For issues or questions, please create an issue on GitHub.
+For questions or issues, please create an issue on GitHub.